Endangered Species Act of 1973: Biological assessments

 A biological assessment is a document prepared by the action agency.
 It lays out the project's potential effects, particularly on listed species.
 The action agency must complete a biological assessment if listed species or critical habitat may be present.
 The assessment is optional if only proposed species or critical habitat are present.

 As a part of the assessment, the action agency conducts on-site inspections to see whether protected species are present.
 The assessment will also include the likely effects of the action on such species.
 The assessment should address all listed and proposed species in the action area, not only those likely to be affected.

 The biological assessment may also include conservation measures.
-Conservation measures are actions the action agency intends to take to promote the recovery of listed species.
-These actions may also serve to minimize the projects’ effects on species in the project area.
+Conservation measures are actions the agency intends to take to promote the recovery of listed species.
+These actions may also serve to minimize the projects' effects on species in the project area.

 There are three possible conclusions to a biological assessment: "no effect", "not likely to adversely affect", or "likely to adversely affect" listed or proposed species.

 The action agency may reach a "no effect" conclusion if it determines the proposed action will not affect listed species or designated critical habitat.
 The action agency may reach a "not likely to adversely affect" decision if the proposed action is insignificant or beneficial.
 The Services will then review the biological assessment and either agree or disagree with the agency's findings.
 If the Services agree the project's potential impacts have been eliminated, they will concur in writing.
 The concurrence letter must outline any modifications agreed to during informal consultation.
 If an agreement cannot be reached, the Services advise the action agency to initiate formal consultation.

 If the Services or the action agency finds the action "likely to adversely affect" protected species, this triggers formal consultation.